- 1What Is MEN1?

 Treatment is done based on the type of tumor and the symptoms.
 The treatment options include:

-1) Parathyroid Tumors - Surgical removal of the parathyroid glands (parathyroidectomy) is done.
-Either three parathyroid glands and a part of the fourth gland are removed (subtotal parathyroidectomy), or all four glands are totally removed (total parathyroidectomy).
+1) Parathyroid Tumors - The parathyroid glands are surgically removed (parathyroidectomy).
+Either three parathyroid glands and part of the fourth gland are removed (subtotal parathyroidectomy), or all four glands are totally removed (total parathyroidectomy).

-3) Pancreas Tumors - Insulinomas are usually treated by surgical resection of pancreatic lesions.
+3) Pancreas Tumors - Insulinomas are usually treated surgically by resectioning pancreatic lesions.

-Also, lipomas, carcinoid tumors, and people with multiple tumors are also treated by surgery.
+Also, lipomas, carcinoid tumors, and people with multiple tumors are treated by surgery.

 Postsurgical Management:

-In case a patient loses an entire endocrine gland or more than three parathyroid glands, you will be prescribed hormone replacement medicines, as the glands responsible for its production are absent.
-Other medicines and supplements like Calcium and Vitamin D might also be needed.
+If a patient loses an entire endocrine gland or more than three parathyroid glands, you will be prescribed hormone replacement medicines, as the glands responsible for its production are absent.
+Other medicines and supplements like calcium and vitamin D might also be needed.

 You understand how genetic testing is done.